grandamenium/grandamenium/README.md

 # Hey, I'm James 👋

 Neuroscience researcher turned software builder.
-I write code with a systems mindset and a bias toward shipping.
+I write code with a modular systems mindset.
 Currently reverse-engineering the world of software one context window at a time.

 ---